2021 London, Ontario, truck attack: Victims

 The five victims were all from the same family and Muslims; most arrived in Canada from Pakistan in 2007.
-The dead were a 46-year-old husband, his 44-year-old wife, their 15-year-old daughter and his 74-year-old mother.
-The only survivor, the family's nine-year-old boy was seriously injured.
+The dead were a 46-year-old husband, Salman Afzaal, his 44-year-old wife, Madiha Salman, their 15-year-old daughter, Yumnah Afzaal and his 74-year-old mother, Talat Afzaal.
+The only survivor, the family's 9-year-old boy was seriously injured.
 On June 14, a family friend said he was out of the hospital.